smcneece/battery-sentinel/README.md

 ### Daily Report
 - Scheduled daily email report at a configurable time
 - HTML-formatted email with a header (Battery Sentinel icon + date/time stamp), color-coded battery levels (red/amber/green), and a footer link to the project
-- Full-list mode splits into two sections — **Needs Attention** (below threshold) and **All Batteries** (above threshold) — each sorted lowest battery first
+- Full-list mode splits into two sections: **Needs Attention** (below threshold) and **All Batteries** (above threshold), each sorted lowest battery first
 - Low-only mode sends only the devices below their threshold, sorted lowest first; suppressed automatically when nothing is low (configurable)
 - Optional battery type column in each row
-- **Send Report Now** button in Settings sends the report immediately without waiting for the scheduled time — useful for testing your email setup
+- **Send Report Now** button in Settings sends the report immediately without waiting for the scheduled time; useful for testing your email setup

 ### Script Triggers
-Run any Home Assistant script when a device crosses its threshold — useful for Alexa announcements, SMS notifications, flashing lights, or any other automation.
+Run any Home Assistant script when a device crosses its threshold; useful for Alexa announcements, SMS notifications, flashing lights, or any other automation.

 - **Global script**: set once in Settings; runs for every device that has no per-device override
 - **Per-device script**: overrides the global for that device; can also be set to *Disabled* to suppress the global for a specific device